Padang Besar, Malaysia

 Padang Besar (Kedah Malay: Padang Besaq), often abbreviated as Padang or P.B., is a border town located in the northern part of the state of Perlis in Malaysia as well as the northernmost major town in Malaysia.
-It is situated on the border with Songkhla province, Thailand, 35 kilometers northeast of Kangar and about 57 km southwest of Hat Yai.
+It is situated on the border with Songkhla province, Thailand, 35 kilometres northeast of Kangar and about 57 km southwest of Hat Yai.
 The town opposite Padang Besar in Thailand is also known as Padang Besar, although the locals here usually refer to the town as "Pekan Siam" or Siamese town.

-The town is a "shopping heaven" and popular destination for Malaysians because of the duty-free shopping complex in between the border checkpoints of the two countries.
+The town is a "shopping heaven" and popular destination for Malaysians because of the duty-free shopping complex between the border checkpoints of the two countries.
 The town attracts several thousand visitors from Peninsular Malaysia and southern Thailand every weekend and during public holidays.

 Border Crossing

 Padang Besar is connected to Federal Route 7 and railway which lead to the border crossing into Thailand.
 The road and railway respectively connect directly to Padang Besar – Sadao Highway (Thailand Route 4054) and State Railway of Thailand to form part of the Trans-Asian Railway.

-The Malaysian checkpoint is located to the north east of town, about 300m from the actual border where the Thai checkpoint is located.
+The Malaysian checkpoint is located to the northeast of town, about 300 m from the actual border where the Thai checkpoint is located.
 Both the Malaysian and Thai checkpoints have drive-through lanes.